Economic growth: Entrepreneurs and new products

 Policymakers and scholars frequently emphasize the importance of entrepreneurship for economic growth.
 However, surprisingly few research empirically examine and quantify entrepreneurship's impact on growth.
 This is due to endogeneity—forces that drive economic growth also drive entrepreneurship.
 In other words, the empirical analysis of the impact of entrepreneurship on growth is difficult because of the joint determination of entrepreneurship and economic growth.
 A few papers use quasi-experimental designs, and have found that entrepreneurship and the density of small businesses indeed have a causal impact on regional growth.

 Another major cause of economic growth is the introduction of new products and services and the improvement of existing products.
 New products create demand, which is necessary to offset the decline in employment that occurs through labor-saving technology (and to a lesser extent employment declines due to savings in energy and materials).
 In the U.S. by 2013 about 60% of consumer spending was for goods and services that did not exist in 1869.
 Also, the creation of new services has been more important than invention of new goods.

 Structural change

 Economic growth in the U.S. and other developed countries went through phases that affected growth through changes in the labor force participation rate and the relative sizes of economic sectors.
 The transition from an agricultural economy to manufacturing increased the size of the sector with high output per hour (the high-productivity manufacturing sector), while reducing the size of the sector with lower output per hour (the lower productivity agricultural sector).
 Eventually high productivity growth in manufacturing reduced the sector size, as prices fell and employment shrank relative to other sectors.
 The service and government sectors, where output per hour and productivity growth is low, saw increases in their shares of the economy and employment during the 1990s.
 The public sector has since contracted, while the service economy expanded in the 2000s.

-The structural change could also be viewed from another angle.
-It is possible to divide real economic growth into two components: an indicator of extensive economic growth—the ‘quantitative’ GDP—and an indicator of the improvement of the quality of goods and services—the ‘qualitative’ GDP.